frontenddogma/web-development-glossary/manuscript/p.md

 Product Owner
 : A Scrum role that is responsible for maximizing the value of a product as well as for managing requirements and expectations for respective product.

+Programming language
+: A formal language which comprises a set of instructions that produce various kinds of output.
+Programming languages are used in computer programming to implement algorithms.
+Most programming languages consist of instructions for computers.
+There are programmable machines that use a set of specific instructions, rather than general programming languages.
+The description of a programming language is usually split into the two components of syntax (form) and semantics (meaning).
+Some languages are defined by a specification document (for example, the C programming language is specified by an ISO Standard) while other languages (such as Perl) have a dominant implementation that is treated as a reference.&nbsp;[†](#w-programming-language)

 Progressive Enhancement
 : @@